 Investors fled in the wake of the currency controls.
 JP Morgan removed Nigeria from its government bond index in late 2015.

 “I will rather allow the currency to float so that we can have a realistic single exchange rate that would be stable.
 That will encourage foreign investors,” Abubakar told Reuters.

-(Additional reporting by Paul Carsten; Editing by Catherine Evans)
+(Additional reporting by Paul Carsten; Writing by Alexis Akwagyiram; editing by John Stonestreet)